 TC Energy engages regularly with our stakeholders and communities.
 We share information about our plans and activities while listening to your views.
 We gain valuable insight from these discussions and use this information in our planning, development and operations activities.
-Engagement may involve one-on-one discussions, public presentations or open houses.
-We supplement face-to-face meetings with written materials and other forms of communication such as fact sheets, brochures, websites, email and a contact number.
+Engagement may involve providing written materials such as emails, fact sheets, brochures and website addresses, or one-on-one discussions, public presentations and open houses.